-Formed in 2001, this panel of nationally respected independent experts convenes quarterly to review the evidence and evaluations of candidates for investment as well as of grantees, and to advise the Foundation how best to assess its own performance.
+Formed in 2001, this panel of nationally respected independent experts convenes semi-annually to review the evidence and evaluations of candidates for investment as well as of grantees, and to advise the Foundation how best to assess its own performance.

 Its activities include:

 - Reviewing and advancing grantees’ research and evaluation work;

 - Reviewing and advancing research on organizations in which the Foundation is considering investing;

 - Reviewing research and evaluation work conducted or commissioned by the Foundation;

 - Apprising the Foundation of new research and evaluation work concerning youth development;

 - Providing strategic advice to EMCF grantees by participating on their evaluation committees, contributing to workshops, or consulting directly; and